dustdustinthewind/IntralismQoLMod/README.md

 As if that has stopped me, or Def, or others before.
 Oxy can feel free to take this down with a DMCA, that is totally in his right, and I will not complain if he does.
 I will still host the mod somewhere as long as I'm working on it.

 ## Features
-### Known Bugs
-- Newly placed arcs don't get selected by the Event Editor (Maybe be a vanilla bug, will fix regardless it's shitty.)
+### Bugs list (mod bugs on top, vanilla bugs on bottom)
 - Either Copying or Pasting is screwed up.
-You can only paste 1 arc even if you tried to copy more.
+You can only paste 1 arc even if you tried to copy more. (awful bug, so sorry)
 - Maps with multiple BPMs listed are not properly supported by the mod yet.
 You can hang Intralism into a crash, and overwrite your listed BPMs if you're not careful!
+- Newly placed arcs don't get selected by the Event Editor (Workaround: scroll to a different event and back.
+Maybe be a vanilla bug, will fix regardless it's shitty.)
+- Audio Waveform in background doesn't delete when loading a new map.
+(Workaround: restart the editor.
+Vanilla Bug.
+Seems to be one that stumped oxy as well, he tried several times to delete it)

 ### Current
 - Config v3 maps do not encrypt (Encrypted maps can be resaved to be decrypted!)